dcolli23/garmentnets_tracking/README.md

     # Substitute the directory with whatever directory that was created for you.
     python3 eval.py main.prediction_output_dir=$GARMENTNETS_ROOT/outputs/2023-04-01/23-09-36
     ```

+### Simulation

+Cheng did the simulation with Blender and has shared the repository with me.
+I will be porting the simulation pipeline code as I work with it.

+The [simulation pipeline README](./simulation/README.md) details my thoughts as I work through it.

 # Original GarmentNets Documentation